ontop/ontop-website/guide/cli.md

         -f <outputFormat>, --format <outputFormat>
             The format of the materialized ontology.
 Default: rdfxml

             This options value is restricted to the following set of values: rdfxml
+                turtle
+                ntriples
+                nquads
+                trig
+                jsonld

+        --facts-base-iri <Base IRI of facts in fact file>
+            The base IRI used for the facts taken from the fact file.

+        --facts-format <format of facts file>
+            The format of the materialized ontology.
+Default: infer from file extension

+            This options value is restricted to the following set of values: rdfxml